You will find the tuition fees for your course listed in the individual course information.

 Students from the EU may also be eligible for tuition fee loans subject to some conditions.

 In addition to Tuition Fee Loans all full-time students can apply for Maintenance Loans to help with other costs associated with studying such as equipment, books and living costs.
-Maintenance Loans are paid direct to the student in 3 instalments.
+Maintenance Loans are paid direct to the student in three instalments.
 New part-time students can also apply for a Maintenance Loan.
 You can find out about your eligibility via the Student Finance Calculator.

 The amount you get depends on your household income, course intensity and where you live while studying.

 Your part-time course must have a 'course intensity' of 25% or more to be eligible.
+‘Course intensity’ measures how much of your course you complete each year compared to an equivalent full-time course.

 Check your student loan eligibility as a part-time student via the Student Finance website